openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 conversation (a discussion).

-On the **Discussion** page, a question mark image identifies posts that ask questions and a conversation bubble image identifies posts that start discussions.
-When an answer is provided and marked as correct for a question, a check image replaces the question mark image.
+On the **Discussion** page, a question mark image identifies posts that ask questions, and a conversation bubble image identifies posts that start discussions.
+When an answer is provided and marked as correct for a question, a check or tick mark image replaces the question mark image.
 See :ref:`Answer Questions`.

 You use the images in the list of posts on the **Discussion** page to find any unanswered questions.